 Noah Kreisman- Track & Field

-Kriesman was the varsity boys’ track and field lead high jumper this season.
-He earned First-team All-Conference honors with a 14-foot high jump.
+Kriesman was the varsity boys’ track and field lead pole vaulter this season.
+He earned First-team All-Conference honors with a 14-foot pole vault.

 Robby Fleischer- Track & Field

 Fleischer was the varsity boys’ top javelin thrower this season.
 He reached 131 feet with a javelin throw.

 “This season has been a bit of a challenge, but I’ve been able to consistently getting top two for javelin in most of the meets this season.
 I’ve also started throwing discus and I was able to place in our last meet.
 My goal for Javelin this year is to get to states, and next I would like to keep improving and make it to the meet of champions.
 And if all goes well, hopefully achieve the school record.”